Xeno333/1042/docs/dev.md

         },
         on_change = function(player, players_weather) end, -- Code can only modify things that will be restored in weather.default_on_change or sounds.
         on_step = function(player), -- Code that is run once per weather step (1 second)
-        particlespawner =
+        on_end = function(player, name, players_weather), -- Code run at end defaults to weather.default_on_change if not used, otherwise you must undo ALL changes made in on_change particlespawner =
         {
             amount = 500,